Alfred Traeger: Inventions and business success

 He was instrumental in the establishment and early success of the Royal Flying Doctor Service of Australia.
-During the 1920s, he was contacted by Rev John Flynn to assist in experiments which were to enable remote families access to medical treatment by using radio equipment, on the way to setting up his Australian Inland Mission Aerial Medical Service.
+During the 1920s, he was contacted by John Flynn to assist in experiments which were to enable remote families access to medical treatment by using radio equipment, on the way to setting up his Australian Inland Mission Aerial Medical Service.
 From 1926 Traeger worked for Flynn.
 Northern Territory radio experiments and the first official flight for the service took place in 1928.

 The photograph taken by Flynn of Traeger in 1928 demonstrating his pedal radio, He is operating a morse key.

 Traeger returned to Adelaide and worked on a transceiver for the network, which had to be small, cheap, durable and easy to operate.
 He found that a person could drive the generator using bicycle pedals, and he built his transceiver into a box.
 His famous "pedal wireless" was a pedal-operated generator which provided power for a transceiver.
 He divided his time between his workshop and the outback, where he also taught radio operating and Morse code.

 The first pedal sets were introduced in Queensland in 1929, which had an immediate impact on the isolation felt by people living in remote places.
 In 1933 Traeger invented a typewriter Morse keyboard as an accessory to the pedal sets, widely used before the invention of telephony.
 Over time, emergency call systems linked country-dwellers with hospitals, and sets were used by the School of the Air, doctors, ambulances, councils, taxis, airlines and ships.

 His first workshop was in the eastern suburb of Kensington Gardens, in 1937 moving to a larger premises at 11 Dudley Road, Marryatville, where it continued to function until his death in 1980.

 Traeger's invention, along with the ideas and drive of educator Adelaide Miethke, were pivotal in the development of the School of the Air.

 He made subsequent refinements to this system: an alphanumeric keyboard was developed which enabled unskilled operators to type their message in plain language, and later developed a voice-capable transceiver.
 He was assisted by his younger brother, Johann Gustav Traeger, and his father, Johann Hermann Traeger.

 The Traeger Transceivers company was founded, and radios were exported to a number of countries: in 1962 pedal sets were sold to Nigeria; in 1970 an educational radio network was sold to Canada.
 Traeger continued inventing: he designed a turbine-driven car and used solar power to convert salt water to fresh water.